 In an online survey, a ranking component consists of a series of items that the respondent can rank in order of preference or importance.
+Citizen Space will then calculate and present the results using a weighted average score for each item.
 To the respondent, a ranking question appears as a group of dropdown lists, one dropdown list for each item to be ranked.

 The options in the dropdown lists consist of numbers starting from 1, where 1 indicates the most important or favourite item.
 Respondents cannot choose the same ranking for multiple items (so, for example, they cannot choose two items to be ranked equal 1st).